 Lessons from business for NGOs

-- Become a shapeshifter (TJN)

 - Intervene earlier and upstream

 - Have a long breath!

 - Align funding to long-term goals

 - Ensure staff continuity

 - Avoid fights for visibility and funding there is a greater common fight (cf. industry associations)

+- Set the agenda

 Set the agenda (2)